Mandatory credit checks

 - the security screening was not previously done in accordance with the Treasury Board Secretariat Standard on Security Screening

-A duplication request will not require a credit check unless:
+A duplication request will not require a credit check unless there is a ARCHIVED—change of circumstance.

 How mandatory credit checks take effect